 CISQ leverages the Common Weakness Enumeration (CWE) managed by MITRE and other industry bodies of work to specify quality measures for automation.
 CISQ submits its specifications to OMG and ISO for approval as international standards.

-CISQ launched with the name of "Consortium for IT Software Quality" and recently changed its name to "Consortium for Information and Software Quality."
-Standards development at CISQ follows this evolution.
+CISQ launched with the name of "Consortium for IT Software Quality" and changed its name to "Consortium for Information and Software Quality" in 2019.

 Automation is Critical For Speed and Scale